MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 But now Contoso must migrate the persistent virtual machines to Azure.

-## Step 4: Replicate and persist VMs to Windows Virtual Desktop
+## Step 4: Replicate and persist VMs to Azure Virtual Desktop

-The next step in the migration process for Contoso is to migrate its persistent virtual machines to Windows Virtual Desktop.
+The next step in the migration process for Contoso is to migrate its persistent virtual machines to Azure Virtual Desktop.
 To do this, Contoso goes back to the Azure Migrate: Server Migration job it created at the beginning of the process.

 1. Contoso starts by selecting **Discover** in the Azure Migrate: Server Migration tools.

    ![Screenshot that shows the Azure Migrate: Server Migration Discover option.](./media/contoso-migration-rds-to-wvd/wvd-persistent-discover.png)
    *Figure 15: Discovering a server migration.*

-1. Contoso converts an appliance in its environment that's going to manage the replication of the machines to Windows Virtual Desktop.
-Ensure that the target region is set to `East US 2`, where the Windows Virtual Desktop environment was created.
+1. Contoso converts an appliance in its environment that's going to manage the replication of the machines to Azure Virtual Desktop.
+Ensure that the target region is set to `East US 2`, where the Azure Virtual Desktop environment was created.

    ![Screenshot that shows creating an appliance for managing the replication.](./media/contoso-migration-rds-to-wvd/wvd-persistent-appliance.png)
    *Figure 16: Converting an appliance.*